 Thundernetes

-Welcome to Thundernetes, an open source project from teams in Azure/XBOX that enables you to run Linux game servers on your Kubernetes cluster!
+Welcome to Thundernetes, an open source project that allows you to run your game servers on a Kubernetes cluster!

 Prerequisite knowledge